spiffe/tornjak/CONTRIBUTING.md

 ### User Management

-User Management prevents un-authorized access to Tornjak and SPIRE APIs.
+User Management is an optional feature that prevents un-authorized access to Tornjak and SPIRE APIs.
 We have several comprehensive resources for getting started with integrating user management in this [User Management documentation](./docs/user-management.md).